nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-multi-tenant.md

 {{! /excerpt}}

 It is possible to have several domains on the default Nuxeo Platform without using Nuxeo Multi-tenant, but they all share the same [vocabularies definition]({{page page='managing-vocabularies'}}) and users.
 This means that when users [configure the access to a workspace]({{page page='managing-permissions'}}), for instance, and search for users, they can see all the users of the application.
 Nuxeo Multi-tenant modifies this behavior and enables domains to be completely isolated from each other, including their users and vocabulary values.
-The tenant structure is the same a the default domain on a default Nuxeo Platform application.
+The tenant structure is the same as the default domain on a default Nuxeo Platform application.

 ## Isolated Items